SUBMITTING TO BROADWAY BOUND THEATRE FESTIVAL

 Our Talkbacks - We give every playwright a sit-in audience talkback.
 We know the future of theatre is the collaboration between theatre-makers and an actively engaged audience, who celebrate the evolution of their work and work to create great theatre that is meaningful and relevant today.
 And will continue to live long after its BBTF premiere.

 Our Comps - All our playwrights are given up to 19 complimentary tickets (one for every other show in the festival) and all festival participants (including actors, directors, stage managers, operators, etc.) are invited to see any participating production without charge on a standby basis.
 We are committed to creating a community of encouragement where theater professionals can meet, discuss, collaborate, and freely network with their fellows.

 This is a nonrefundable reader/critique fee for all applications which compensates the professional writers who compose your critique.
 (Waived for Dramatist Guild Members.)

 There is a one-time, non-refundable $1000 total participation fee.
 This participation fee only applies if your show is invited to participate.

-The BBTF participation fee covers three full performances in the Lion Theatre in Theatre Row as well as all the tools we feel playwrights need to effectively and affordably produce and market their plays, including regular information packets, workshops, and a private Facebook forum.
+The BBTF participation fee covers three full performances in Theatre One at Theatre Row as well as all the tools we feel playwrights need to effectively and affordably produce and market their plays, including regular information packets, workshops, and a private Facebook forum.

 This festival is going to be a serious player in the theatre community...
 I was pleased, honored and excited to be part of the festival.
 It is well run and caring — that is unusual — but all the folks involved demonstrated such complete professionalism that I always felt that I and my play were the priority.